radical-cybertools/radical.pilot/docs/source/supported/polaris.rst

     > db.createUser({user: "rct", pwd: "jdWeRT634k", roles: ["readWrite"]})
     > exit

-RADICAL-Pilot will connect to the MongoDB instance using the following URL.
+RADICAL-Pilot will connect to the MongoDB instance using the following URI.

 .. code-block:: bash